+Chapter Fifteen

-Chapter Fifteen Revision of Financial Aid Awards (Return to Table of Contents)
+Revision of Financial Aid Awards

 Once an award notification is sent to the student via Tennessee Tech email, there may be instances which warrant a change to the original notification.
 An Aid Administrator may review a student's circumstances, make an adjustment to an award, and release a revised award notification.
 This revised award invalidates the original award notice.